Grant Hall: Rotherham United

 On 1 July 2023, Hall returned to Rotherham United on a permanent basis.

 On 7 May 2024, after the club were relegated, Rotherham announced the player would be released in the summer after his contract expired.

 Swindon Town

 On 10 July 2024, Hall joined League Two side Swindon Town on a free transfer.

 On 9 May 2025, Swindon announced the player would be leaving in June when his contract expired.

 Whitehawk

-On 30 September 2025, Hall joined Isthmian League Premier Division club Whitehawk.
+On 30 September 2025, Hall joined Isthmian League Premier Division club Whitehawk, being appointed captain for the start of the 26-27 season.

 International career

 Hall indicated that he would be likely to accept a call-up for the Republic of Ireland national team if asked.

 Personal life

 Hall has two children with former glamour model Chloe Goodman.
 They married in the Algarve, Portugal in June, 2024.